gravitano/videocontest/README.md

 PiNGPONG Video Contest
 ============

 Laravel Package for Create Video Contest App.
-This package is support for Laravel 4 or higher.
+This package is support for Laravel 4.1.*.

 Features
 ---------